sh1boot/sh1boot.github.io/drafts/experimental-riscv-instruction-compression.md

 ```
 Other opcodes like break can be overloaded in the rd=0 space.
 Or fall
 back to 32-bit encoding.

+should probably prohibit mem->arith dependency in one instruction?

 ### caveats
 * Arithmetic paired with ldst are affected by the ld/st width (yikes?),